| Snowmobile and Off Road Vehicle (ORV) plates |

 |

 - The first ORV dealer plates were made by Western Tools in 1987.
-These plates were unreflective black on yellow and produced in the SD101 to SD600 range.
-Supplies of this 600-plate order lasted until the last ones were issued in the mid-1990s.
+These plates were unreflective painted black on yellow and produced in the SD101 to SD600 range.
+Supplies of this 600-plate order lasted until last ones were issued in the mid-1990s.

-- The third 500-plate batch was again black on white, made by Hi Signs in 1995 and numbered OR101 through OR500.
+- The third 500-plate batch was made in 1995 using numbers OR101 through OR500.
+These were the last Manitoba ORV dealer plates to be made by Hi-Signs

 -